Identifying Bad Smells on a Car

 One way to diagnose car problems is by identifying that strange smell.
 A bad smell is often the first sign that something is wrong with your car.
 It is important to identify those odors before they become serious car problems.
 Let’s examine some of the most common car smells and possible causes.

-A vehicle emitting a rotten egg smell signifies a bad or plugged catalytic converter.
+A vehicle emitting a rotten egg smell typically indicates a malfunctioning or clogged catalytic converter.
 The catalytic converter is responsible for converting harmful gases into friendly gases emitted into the air.

-When the catalytic converter works inefficiently, the hydrogen sulfide present in gasoline is usually converted to sulfide dioxide, which is odorless.
-Replacing the catalytic converter costs $250-$400 for an aftermarket universal cat or $700-$1500 if you decide to install an original catalytic converter at the dealer.
+When the catalytic converter works inefficiently, the hydrogen sulfide present in gasoline is usually converted to sulfur dioxide, which is odorless.
+Replacing the catalytic converter costs $250-$400 for an aftermarket universal catalytic converter or $700-$ 1,500 if you decide to install an original catalytic converter at the dealer.

 In addition, a faulty fuel pressure regulator can also contribute to a rotten egg smell.